Skip to main content

 How’s the driving in Montenegro?

 This is always something that I want to know before I choose to rent a car in a new country.
-I want to know how the locals drive.
-You see, renting a car in Norway vs. renting a motorbike in India… those are two very different situations.
+Renting a car in Norway vs. renting a motorbike in India… those are two very different situations.
 Even renting a car in Portugal vs. renting a car in Italy is very different.

 The drivers in Montenegro are definitely crazy… They overtake on blind corners, they’re impatient, they beep their horns a lot and they pay no attention to speed limits… it can be overwhelming to drive there.